f4ncy1zach/group10-finalproject/README.md

 Travel Advisor is a modern Vite + React application that helps users discover new travel destinations and receive personalized recommendations powered by AI.
 This guide provides step-by-step instructions for setting up the project locally and deploying it.

+> **Note**: The Tripadvisor backend for this project is deployed using Express on Vercel.
+To view the source code for the backend, check out the [TripAdvisor Backend Repository](https://github.com/f4ncy1zach/cmpt276-group10-backend).

 ## 🚀 Getting Started Locally

 Follow these instructions to deploy and run the application on your device.